tabularelf/Libraries-and-the-state-of-prefabs/README.md

 Note: It is currently not possible to namespace scope reference a prefab exposed function, macro or enum, if they were overriden.

+Additional note: Enums exposed will include all of its children variables.
+Like in the example above, `Type.A` through `Type.C` will be included.

 Pending: It is unknown if two prefabs with the same exported names will cause a conflict of some kind.
 ## How difficulty would it be to convert existing libraries?
 Outside of having to specify `#export` for anything you wish to be public, and using the namespace feature to modify a macro, there is in fact very few number of libraries that will have trouble being ported over.
 And in fact, most libraries will have the least friction.
 There are of course a few caveats.